 Non-scholarship funding is generally divided into two categories: loans and grants.
 Educational loans, like any loan on a house or car, must be repaid over time and almost always with an interest charge.
 Grants are "gift money" and do not need to be repaid under normal circumstances, much like a scholarship.

 Federal loans are loans offered by the federal government and authorized by law.
 They typically have more flexible repayment options, including income-based repayment plans and loan forgiveness programs.
-Federal loans are available to all student regardless of family income.
-Private loans are loans issued by banks, credit unions and other financial institutions.
+Federal loans are available to all students regardless of family income.
+Private loans are loans issued by banks, credit unions, and other financial institutions.
 Private loans are not always completely regulated by law but may offer better terms, like interest rates or higher principals, than federal loans.
-At the same time, private loans also don't have the same protections as federal loans, may have a minimum family income requirement to qualify and will place more emphasis on requiring a clean credit history.
+At the same time, private loans also don't have the same protections as federal loans, may have a minimum family income requirement to qualify, and will place more emphasis on requiring a clean credit history.

 There are no straightforward guidelines to which loans are best for your specific circumstances.
-Lower interest rates are usually better, but sometimes a loan might have more flexible payment options for a slightly higher rate, or a longer term to repay the loan.
+Lower interest rates are usually better, but sometimes a loan might have more flexible payment options for a slightly higher rate, or a longer-term to repay the loan.
 Interest rates can add a significant amount of money to your total repayment price even when the monthly payment is lower.
 Always ensure you are an informed borrower and have fully read the truth in lending disclosure of any loan before borrowing.